WillTheWA/raytracing/README.md

 Navigate to the directory where `raytracing.c` is stored.

-Run the following command to compile:
+Run the following command to compile the file:

 ```
 gcc raytracing.c -o raytracing `sdl2-config --cflags --libs` -lm